Frequently Asked Questions

 Vaden Health Center: If you did not complete your Vaden Health Requirements by the required deadline, there may be a "Vaden Health Requirements" enrollment hold on your account.
 To have this hold released, you must submit your missing health records/forms.

 International Students: International students (non-US citizens, non-Permanent Residents) have an enrollment hold that Bechtel International Center will release upon confirmation that you have arrived to Stanford.

-Once you enroll in courses and submit a Study List, enrollment verifications can be obtained online through Axess.
-If you need verification for scholarship or insurance purposes, you should first inform the scholarship agency or insurance company that new students will not be able to enroll in courses until September; thus, enrollment verifications will not be available until after that date.
-Sometimes a copy of your acceptance letter will suffice or companies will provide an extension.
+Once you enroll in courses and submit a Study List, enrollment certifications can be obtained online through Axess.
+If you need verification for scholarship or insurance purposes, you should first inform the scholarship agency or insurance company that new students will not be able to enroll in courses until September; thus, enrollment certifications will not be available until after that date.
+Sometimes a copy of your acceptance letter will suffice, or companies will provide an extension.
 If you still need proof of enrollment, please send an email to firstname.lastname@example.org and we will provide a letter of explanation.

 If you have already submitted your Forms and the deadline has not yet passed, send an email to email@example.com indicating your requested change and we will help you make the change.

 If you need to make a change to the Forms after the deadline, please send an email with the request to firstname.lastname@example.org using your @stanford.edu email account.
 Depending on the issue, we may be able to make the change.
 Many offices start using the information right away so only certain changes are allowed.